-In an emergency, the principal or the principal's designee may order the immediate expulsion of a student.
+In an emergency, the principal or the principal's designee may order the immediate suspension of a student and recommend the student for expulsion pending a due process hearing.

 Coursework Notice

 The parent or guardian of a student suspended may request notice of the student's opportunity to complete coursework required for graduation.